 - 1 – 2 garlic cloves, minced

-- To make the spice mix, in a small bowl combine the ground cumin, garlic powder, chili powder, cayenne pepper, salt, pepper and ground clove.
+- In a small bowl combine the ground cumin, garlic powder, chili powder, cayenne pepper, salt, pepper and ground clove.
 Set aside.

 - Put the shrimp in a large resealable plastic bag.
-Add the olive oil, lime juice, orange juice, soy sauce and 1 tablespoon of the spice mixture; seal the bag and rub the spices into the shrimp.
-Refrigerate for 15 minutes to 2 hours.
+Add the olive oil, lime juice, orange juice, soy sauce and 1 tablespoon of the spice mixture.
+Seal the bag and rub the spices into the shrimp.
+Refrigerate for 15 minutes and up to 2 hours.

 - Return the sheet pan to the oven and bake for another 6 to 8 minutes or until the shrimp is cook through.

 - Remove from the oven and mix the vegetables and shrimp to combine.
-Drizzle the shrimp with the Cilantro Lime Butter and serve hot on warm tortillas or inside flour tortilla boats.
+Drizzle the shrimp with the Cilantro Lime Butter and serve.

 Cilantro Lime Butter